-Learning through play is now widely recognised by practitioners as an essential method of learning and development for young children, and a number of theorists and researchers have identified the values of pretend or imaginative play as a vital contributor to the normal development of a child.
+Learning through play is now widely recognised by practitioners as an essential method of learning and development for young children.
+Researchers have identified the values of pretend or imaginative play as a vital contributor to the normal development of a child.

 “Children learn as they play.
-More importantly, in play, children learn how to learn” – O. Fred Donaldson
+More importantly, in play, children learn how to learn.”

 As children play, they develop fundamental cognitive, social, emotional, and physical skills.
 Young children also learn practical life skills such as dressing themselves, how to cooperate and share with others.

-“Play is our brain’s favourite way of learning” – Diane Ackerman
+“Play is our brain’s favourite way of learning.”

 Playing is a child’s way of engaging and pretending creates alternate realities to the real world.
 The Little Town of Play is a place where your little ones can dress up and get into character through imaginative play.